 Copenhagen consistently ranks as one of the world’s best cities to live, even making the top of some lists.
-During the US presidential campaign, Bernie Sanders frequently praised Denmark’s government for its emphasis on quality education and an equitable social structure.
-The United States might use slogans like “no child left behind,” but Denmark is a benchmark of this practice.
 Naturally, a capital city with so much to offer its residents, also has a lot to offer visitors.
+From royal palaces to picturesque 17th century Nyhavn to one of the world’s most acclaimed culinary scenes, there’s a lot to experience.
 Here are 9 must things to do in Copenhagen.

 1) The Tower of Christiansborg Palace